BadenLab/Lab-software-index/README.md

 # **Lab software index**
-Collection of software used in the lab, as well as FOSS and free alternatives to commonly used software
+Collection of software used in the lab, as well as free-open source software (FOSS) and free alternatives to commonly used software

 ## Home brew